alexxpz/TensorFlowMastery/README.txt

-This Repository contains ressources and work for the TensorFlow Mastery program.
+This Repository contains resources and work done for the TensorFlow Mastery program.